By Jean-Bernard DELOLY

 2-2 They were the subject of several short summaries by Maurice Allais himself:

 – In the context of a paper recapitulating this research up to 1957 which was published in early 1958 in “Perspective X”, the review of the École Polytechnique, under the title “Doit-on reconsidérer les lois de la gravitation ?”
-[Should the laws of gravity be reconsidered ?] (pp. 90-104).
+[Should the laws of gravitation be reconsidered ?] (pp. 90-104).
 The text of this paper was reprised in an article in the review “Fusion” in 1998 (Fusion, November-December 1998, pp. 40-53).

 An English translation of this paper was subsequently published as two successive articles in the American review “Aero-Space Engineering”, at the recommendation of NASA director Wernher von Braun, under the title “Should the laws of Gravitation be Reconsidered ?”
 (Aero/Space Engineering, September 1959, n° 9, pp. 46-52, October 1959, n° 10, pp. 51-55, November 1959, n° 11, p.
 55).
 It was to play a decisive role in making known Maurice Allais’s research.